stepney141/Dagaz/README.md

 # Dagaz

-Dagaz is an universal engine to develop abstract board games with JavaScript/HTML.
+Dagaz is a universal engine to develop abstract board games with JavaScript/HTML.
 It provides graphical user interface, AI player, and a large collection of implements of board games and logical puzzles.

 ## Demo